-It can take some time for both Contractor’s and Prequal NZ to work through the requirements.
+It can take some time for both contractors and Prequal NZ to work through the requirements.
 New Contractors should give their safety evidence to Prequal NZ about 3 months before a tender closure date.
 It takes Prequal NZ around 2 months to assess their evidence.
 See their FAQs.

-It is our intention to adopt the Tōtika prequalification scheme in 2021.
-This will reduce the number of prequalification assessments a contractor needs to complete in order to work for clients, such as Wellington Water.
+It is our intention to adopt the Tōtika prequalification scheme in 2022.
+This will reduce the number of prequalification assessments a contractor needs to complete in order to work for different clients, such as Wellington Water.
 This scheme recognises ISO45001 and other certifications in replacement of a third party prequalification assessment.

 We have made steps towards also allowing ISO45001 to be used in place of Impac’s prequalification assessment.
 If you would like to make use of this exception please contact our Health and Safety Team for formal approval.
-As of December 2020, only two parties have been approved to use other evidence in place of Impac’s prequalification scheme.
+As of December 2020, only four parties have been approved to use other evidence in place of Impac’s prequalification scheme.

 Prequal Renewal Times